jannyg/sftpplus-docker/README.rst

 * Copy the SFTPPLus Alpine release into the root directory of the cloned repository.

-* Check the `server-configuration.ini` configuration file to match your needs.
+* Check the `configuration/server.ini` configuration file to match your needs.

 * Adjust `SFTPPLUS_VERSION` in `Dockerfile` to match the version which was downloaded.